fastmovingtarget/Portfolio/README.md

 Created a Recipe Project Summary page and moved Thoughts and Features pages a level lower so there was a distinct hierarchy of Projects->Recipe Project->Summary/Features/Thoughts rather than leaving them all in the projects navigation bar.

-Added Misac thumbnail to the home page and listed the technologies it used
+Added Misac thumbnail to the home page and listed the technologies it used.

+Next Step: Add thoughts and features for Misac Project

+### Day 8 - 15/01/2025